 However, there is a potential solution: The Laboratory African Regional Collaborative (LARC).
 Spearheaded by the Centers for Disease Control and Prevention (CDC), LARC is a continuous quality improvement collaborative that helps health facilities improve their business processes from the laboratory to the clinic, fix identified gaps in services provided, and ultimately provide continuously better quality care for more HIV patients throughout their treatment.

-Using Continuous Quality Improvement tools and methodologies tailored by our Public Health Informatics Institute (PHII) and implemented by in-country clinical partners with the support of our PHII team, health facilities go through a collaborative training session that helps the facility identify and understand the problems they’re having, solve them, and inspire continuous improvement of services provided to patients.
+Using Continuous Quality Improvement tools and methodologies tailored by The Task Force for Global Health’s Public Health Informatics Institute (PHII) and implemented by in-country clinical partners with the support of our PHII team, health facilities go through a collaborative training session that helps the facility identify and understand the problems they’re having, solve them, and inspire continuous improvement of services provided to patients.

 Phase one of LARC focused on a few facilities in multiple countries — Kenya, Malawi, Swaziland, Mozambique, Tanzania and Uganda — starting in 2016, and now phase two has focused on one country, Kenya, to see if the initiative could be scaled-up throughout to multiple facilities in a health system.